Freelancer-Protocol/docs/index.md

 ### 💵 Say goodbye to fees

-Platforms usually charge between 10% and 15% fee to match people together.
+Platforms usually charge a fee that ranges between 10% and 15% to match people together.
 It's a real service, and makes sense to pay the price for the first months of the relationship.

 However, it stops making sense when the parties have known each other for a while or have met outside the platform.
 They usually try to have a direct relationship and it usually is a mess.